defoAI/defo-ads/README.md

 ## 🏗️ Architecture: Local-First, Cloud-Optional

-`defo-google-ads` is designed to be privacy-centric and developer-friendly.
+`defo-ads` is designed to be privacy-centric and developer-friendly.

 - **🔐 Local-First**: All data is stored in your browser's `localStorage`.
 No account, no cloud, no tracking.
 - **🛡️ Privacy Core**: Your campaign data never leaves your machine unless you explicitly use AI features (which route directly to OpenAI).